-The RATED VOLTAGE OF HAND-HELD EQUIPMENT shall not exceed 250 V.
+The RATED VOLTAGE of HAND-HELD EQUIPMENT shall not exceed 250 V.

-1.6.4 Neutral connector
+1.6.4 Neutral conductor

 The neutral conductor, if any, shall be insulated from earth and from the BODY throughout the equipment as if it were a line conductor.
-Components connected between neutral and earth shall be rated for line-to-neutral voltage.
+Components connected between neutral and earth shall be rated for the line-to-neutral voltage.